OCD, Anxiety & Panic

-Are you having spiraling thoughts?
-Feel the need to carry out compulsive behaviors?
-Overwhelmed by worry or bodily anxiety?
+Are you having spiraling thoughts, worry, or compulsive behaviors?
+Overwhelmed with anxiety?
 Panic attacks?

 Anxiety disorders affect one in five Americans and are the most diagnosed mental health condition.
 11% of people experience a panic attack each year.
 All of these not only impact the individual but also their families and friends, who may feel helpless and wish there was something they could do.